-As of September 30, 2023, the Company and Subsidiaries had entered into contracts for price hedging operations to insure future flows from their sales.
+As of September 30, 2024, the Company and Subsidiaries have settled the contracts entered into for price hedging transactions to secure future cash flows from their sales.
 The critical terms of the hedging transactions have been negotiated with the intermediaries in order to match the terms negotiated in the related contracts.